Learn something new every day

 It's also that intestine parasites contribute to economic poverty for the whole region.

-When I was travelling in Africa I had a friend with me who we were sure had amoebas.
+When I was traveling in Africa I had a friend with me who we were sure had amoebas.
 She had all the awful intestinal parasite symptoms, in extreme form.

 She would be constipated for three weeks, then suddenly spend a week without leaving the toilet.
 It was really terrible for her and she felt sick.
 We got her tested three times and each time she came back negative.
 She started worrying that it was some kind of psychosomatic thing.
 And the doctors refused to put her on medication.